Close Menu

 If I had to define the gameplay in one word, it would be familiar.
 Everything that hooked me in 2004 is here: stealth, survival, camouflage, the need to heal wounds manually… but with controls more adapted to the current player.
 Being able to choose between the classic scheme and a modern one seems like a success to me, because it preserves the essence, but also opens the door to those who never touched the original.

-CQC (Close Quarters Combat) is another pillar that I’ve noticed is much more polished.
-Now, grabs, interrogations, and takedowns flow with more naturalness, and the feeling of being in control in each confrontation is much greater.
-The same happens with firearms: although it’s not a traditional shooter, aiming is more precise and responds better, something that in the PS2 version felt more rough.
+CQC (Close Quarters Combat) is another of the pillars that I’ve noticed is much more polished.
+Now grabs, interrogations, and takedowns flow with more naturalness, and the feeling of having control in each confrontation is much greater.
+The same happens with firearms: although it’s not a shooter in the usual sense, aiming is more precise and responds better, something that in the PS2 version felt more rough.

-In general, the gameplay of Delta maintains the saga’s DNA, but introduces small quality-of-life improvements that are appreciated.
+In general, the gameplay of Delta maintains the DNA of the saga, but introduces small quality-of-life improvements that are appreciated.
 It doesn’t feel like a new game, but rather a renewed version of something that already worked very well, only now adapted to what we expect in 2025.

-Survival remains the essence: hunting animals, using traps, healing with whatever you have at hand, and playing with the camouflage system.
+Survival remains the essence: hunting animals, using traps, healing yourself with what you have at hand, and playing with the camouflage system.
 It’s true that nowadays we’ve seen more elaborate systems in other games, but here everything fits with the saga’s DNA.
-It’s that feeling of being isolated in the jungle, where any mistake can cost you dearly, that makes the experience just as intense as it was back in the day.
+It’s that feeling of being isolated in the jungle, where any mistake can cost you dearly, that makes the experience still as intense as it was back in the day.

 An eternal classic that demonstrates why it remains essential in 2025 - ¡Comparte!